-The NL241 must be connected to the data logger before configuring the data logger with Device Configuration Utility.
+The NL241 must be connected to the datalogger before configuring the datalogger with DevConfig.
 If it is not connected, the Ethernet settings will not be displayed.

-By default, the NL241 uses the data logger CS I/O Interface #2.
-If connecting more than one NL241 to a data logger, one NL241 can be configured to use CS I/O Interface #1.
+By default, the NL241 uses the datalogger CS I/O Interface #2.
+If connecting more than one NL241 to a datalogger, one NL241 can be configured to use CS I/O Interface #1.
 This is done by connecting to the NL241 in DevConfig, going to the Settings Editor tab, and changing the CS I/O IP Interface Identifier from 2 to 1.
-If this setting is changed, the IP address, subnet mask, and IP gateway should be input under CS I/O IP #1 on the data logger CS I/O IP tab.
+If this setting is changed, the IP address, subnet mask, and IP gateway should be input under CS I/O IP #1 on the datalogger CS I/O IP tab.
 CS I/O Interface #2 communicates over SDC address 1.
 CS I/O Interface #1 communicates over SDC address 3.

-8.2.2.4 LoggerNet setup
+8.2.2.4 LoggerNet Setup

-The next step is to run LoggerNet and configure it to connect to the data logger via the Wi-Fi port.
-(See the following screen shot.)
-Note that the LoggerNet computer must be part of the same network that the NL241 has joined or created.
+The next step is to run LoggerNet and configure it to connect to the datalogger via the Wi-Fi port.
+(See example in FIGURE 8-2 below.)
+Note that your LoggerNet computer must be part of the same network that the NL241 has joined or created.

-- 1. In the LoggerNet Setup screen, click Add Root and select IPPort.
-Enter the data logger IP address and port number.
+- 1. In the LoggerNet Setup Screen, click Add Root and select IPPort.
+Type the datalogger IP address and port number.
 The IP address and port number are input on the same line separated by a colon.
-The data logger default Port number is 6785.
-Unless firewall issues exist, it is not necessary to change the port from its default value. - 2.
-Add a PakBus Port (PakBusPort). - 3.
-Add the data logger and type the PakBus address of the data logger. - 4.
-Click Apply to save the changes and then close Device Configuration Utility. - 5.
-Verify that the settings are correct by selecting the data logger in the Network Map, clicking the Clock tab, and clicking Check Clocks.
-If the settings are correct, the current clock of the server and data logger will update.
+(The datalogger default port number is 6785.
+It can be changed using DevConfig.
+Unless firewall issues exist, the port number does not need to be changed from its default value.) - 2.
+Add a PakBus® Port. - 3.
+Add the datalogger (CR6, CR800, CR1000, or CR3000) and input the PakBus® address of the datalogger. - 4.
+You can verify that your settings are correct by selecting the datalogger in the Network Map, clicking the Clock tab, and clicking Check Clocks.
+If your settings are correct, you should see the current clock of your server and datalogger.